William-Carbonneau/Image-Processing-Global-Illumination-and-Edge-Detection/README.md

 So let us hail the Chroma Chameleons, in their quest, their journey unfolds, for in the realm of image and light, they reign supreme, a beacon bright.

-They may get hurt along the way, for their project is like a dragon, but in the end, they come om the other side, as victorious as a salmon.
+They may get hurt along the way, for their project is like a dragon, but in the end, they come on the other side, as victorious as a salmon.